Odd Spot in Burlington

 Each Ripley’s “Odd Spot” will receive a bronze plaque for permanent installation, an original Ripley’s Believe It or Not! commemorative framed cartoon, and a Ripley’s representative for a dedication ceremony.

-When visiting, make an extended weekend out of it and make reservations for accommodations at Catfish Bend Inn & Sap.
+When visiting, make an extended weekend out of it and make reservations for accommodations at Catfish Bend Inn & Spa.
 Located off of Hwy 61 this luxury property features 40 rooms and is connected to the PZAZZ Entertainment Complex which includes Fun City and Catfish Bend Casino.
 On-site restaurants/lounges, complimentary breakfast, indoor/outdoor pool, fitness equipment, internet access, meeting facilities, and motor coach parking.
 Rooms are handicap accessible, pets are allowed, and shuttle services is available.

 For a a barbecue lunch with a view, try The Drake restaurant located downtown on the riverfront.
 On a pretty day, you can dine on the patio overlooking the Mississippi River.
 The four-page menu offers tempting smokehouse ribs, slow smoked brisket, shrimp skewers and wood fired chicken breast.
 For the hearty appetite, Sweet B’s BBQ Sampler allows a taste of all.
 As a seafood lover, a return visit for Florida Grouper or almond crusted walleye is in order.